puppetlabs/puppet-specifications/language/intro.md

 ### Set Algebra Notation

 Algebra notation is used in the specification to describe the operations on types as well as other logical constructs.
-Here is a repetition of the set theory notations used in this specification:
+Here is a summary of the set theory notations used in this specification:

 `X` is *member of* (the set `Y`) (can be read as `exists in`)